 30 June 2014: This action has been completed.

 About the watering

 Nearing sunset on Paika Lake, western lakes area of the Murrumbidgee catchment.
 Photo: Stephanie Seacomb, CEWO

-Monitoring the outcomes from this watering action will be done by Charles Sturt University, NSW OEH, NSW Department of Primary Industries (Fisheries), and the Murrumbidgee Catchment Management Authority (CMA).
+Monitoring the outcomes from this watering action was undertaken by Charles Sturt University, NSW OEH, NSW Department of Primary Industries (Fisheries), and the Riverina Local Land Services (previously Murrumbidgee Catchment Management Authority).

-The watering action is being made possible by the collaboration of a wide range of stakeholders including the NSW Office of Environment and Heritage, State Water Corporation, local environmental water advisory committee and landholders.
+The watering action was made possible by the collaboration of a wide range of stakeholders including the NSW Office of Environment and Heritage, State Water Corporation, Murrumbidgee Environmental Water Allowance Reference Group and landholders.

 See also NSW Office of Environment and Heritage media release of October 21, 2013 which refers to one of the sites receiving environmental water as part of this action.